 John 12:24 “Most assuredly, I say to you, unless a grain of wheat falls into the ground and dies, it remains alone; but if it dies, it produces much grain.”

 A seed is alive while it waits.
 Every acorn on the ground is just as alive as the three-hundred-year-old oak tree that towers over it.
 Neither the seed nor the old oak is growing; they are both just waiting.
-Their waiting differs, however, in that the seed is waiting to flourish while the tree is only waiting to die.
+The waiting differs, however, in that the seed is waiting to flourish while the tree is only waiting to die.

 Jesus was so good at illustrating points that helped His disciples understand the difficult spiritual concepts He was trying to illustrate.
 The analogy of a seed falling into the ground and dying was to show not just the necessity of Jesus’ ministry and purpose on earth but to be a standard for those who wish to follow Him as well.

-vs. 25 “He who loves his life will lose it, and he who hates his life in this world will keep it for eternal life.”
+John 12:25 “He who loves his life will lose it, and he who hates his life in this world will keep it for eternal life.”

 *Jesus wants us to lose our life to keep it, die to this world that we might live, move from darkness to light, from foolishness to being wise, from hopelessness to fixing our eyes on Him, He wants us to dissociate from this world and join a new Kingdom, to become citizens of a different place, a future time, an eternal mindset, to have peace.